7 Deploying Data Science Projects

 Remember that deployment is not a one-time task but an ongoing process.
 As your projects evolve, you’ll need to update your deployed applications, monitor their performance, and address any issues that arise.

-In the next chapter, we’ll explore how to optimize your entire data science workflow, from development to deployment, to maximize your productivity and impact.
+In the next chapter, we’ll explore how to optimise your entire data science workflow, from development to deployment, to maximise your productivity and impact.